walidmahade/simple-lightbox/README.md

 # simple-lightbox for Marvelution Docs page

 > You need to include, only the `custom-lightbox.js` file for the lightbox to work.
+[View demo.](https://simple-lightbox.netlify.app/)

 To let any image open in lighbox, simply add `data-lightbox` attribute to that image.
 Example below:
 ```html